 Instructions

-- In a small bowl, whisk together all the marinade ingredients, except the salt and pepper.
+- In a small bowl, whisk together the olive oil, soy sauce, garlic, and Worcestershire sauce.

 - Remove the steaks from the refrigerator and bring to room temperature.

-- Preheat a grill to high heat.
+- Preheat a grill to high heat or use the stovetop and cook the steaks in a skillet.
 Once the grill is heated to high, remove the steaks from the marinade and grill for 4 minutes per side or until they reach an internal temperature of 135F.

 - Remove from the grill and let the meat rest for 10 minutes before slicing across the grain.